Top Prague Travel Tips for Your First Visit

 One of the first things I always do when visiting a city, is going to the main square.
 This is usually where most attractions are, and where you can often find many beautiful historic buildings.
-This square (Staroměstské náměstí), is the center of the Old Town.
-The square is over 9000 square meters big, and you will find the Old Town Hall, churches, and the famous Astronomical Clock here.
+This square (Staroměstské náměstí), is the center of Old Town.
+It is over 9,000 square meters big, and you will find the Old Town Hall, churches, and the famous Astronomical Clock.

 Old Town Hall

 For a nice view of the old town, you should really visit the Old Town Hall (Staroměstská Radnice).
 For just a few euros you can climb the tower.
 If you’re lucky, you go around the time the clock will strike, as a trumpet player will play a little song from the top of the tower.

 The town hall dates from 1338 and used to be bigger.
 But unfortunately, after the Second World War, only the tower itself is left.

 Tips for Climbing Old Town Hall

 If you are not in a hurry, you can easily purchase an entrance ticket on the spot.
 These costs are about € 5.50.
 You can buy them right next to the clock tower, though you will probably notice the long line right away.